The Walk from “We Took the Stairs” — Part 1

 If you’d like to keep exploring the hillside lanes and paths, turn left on Princess St. and turn uphill past the old Alta Mira Hotel, how a drug rehab center closed to the public.
 Click here for the next phase of the walk.

-If you have had enough hillside walking, turn right and follow Princess St. back down the hill to the Tapia Art Gallery, Out of Hand, Starbucks and the heart of downtown Sausalito.
+If you have had enough hillside walking, turn right and follow Princess St. back down the hill to downtown Sausalito.
 Turning left at Bridgeway and Princess allows you to retrace your steps to the Sausalito Ferry.